kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

   - Keep the order of parameters similar across functions that have similar interface
 - Enforcing these rules is based on best effort
-- PyCharm is helpful when changing order of parameters
+- Pycharm is helpful when changing order of parameters
 - Use linter to check consistency of types between function definition and invocation